Image-X-Institute/TopasOpt/docsrc/ApertureOptimisation.md

 > **Hint** In many cases, it is desirable to simple check that the optimisation will run through a complete iteration before running anything computationally intensive.
 To test that, you could just change NumberOfHistoriesInRun to e.g. 100

 >**Hint:** Figuring out the optimal trade-off between simulation time and simulation noise is something that can take quite a while to get right!
 It can be helpful to run the same simulation e.g. 10 times, and assess the variance in the objective function against the accuracy of the result you hope to obtain with the optimization.
+You can do such experiments quite easily using GenerateTopasScripts.py

 ## Creating TopasObjectiveFunction.py